Geocoding Addresses with Batch Geocoder CSV2GEO

 There is no historical data telling us when we first used written addresses, but presumably it was long ago.
 Today, addresses including latitude and longitude coordinates are an essential part of our life.
 Location driven searches account for at least 20% of all traffic on the internet.
 Millions of addresses are geocoded daily and the majority of those are done with batch geocoding tools.
 However, only very experienced geocoders appreciate how address components are used during the geocoding.

 Clicking on the Process button will process the first ten addresses and compile and display their geolocation.
 In case of reverse geocode it will process the first 10 latitude and longitude coordinates and produce the full addresses.
-The data will be added to the right of the last column of the file inside the grid.
-The user can verify the accuracy of batch geolocation calculating data before buying it by examining the first ten rows.
-As an online geocoder, CSV2GEO will produce all geolocation information live.

 It is built with simplicity and flexibility to allow easy batch geocoding by converting address to lat long.